 If you have a renter with garnished wages, it means those funds are removed from their pay before they even see their paycheck.

 The above image comes courtesy of creditcards.com and is a sample of what a consumer statement looks like.
-In this case a consumer statement to TransUnion pertaining to identity theft.
+In this case, the consumer was making a statement to TransUnion to explain an incident of identity theft that affected their credit score.

-There are two kinds of statements (according to Experian) that a tenant can request to be added to their credit report.
+There are two kinds of statements (according to Experian) that a tenant can request to have added to their credit report.

 - An account-specific dispute